Do You Have To Go To Court For a Divorce?30 Aug 2022 | Lisa Pepper

 However, even though you no longer have to blame someone legally, it’s important not to play the blame game emotionally with your partner.
 How you behave during the divorce process will have a big impact on how well you cooperate and how smoothly the negotiations go.
 Yes, you may be hurt or angry.
 But try to take the high road and remind yourself of the bigger picture.
 This will help keep your negotiations on the right track.

 There are many alternative ways to resolve disputes without going to court.
-Mediation can be a great way to meet with your ex-partner on neutral ground, using a trained third-party to help you reach an agreement without going to court.
+Family mediation can be a great way to meet with your ex-partner on neutral ground, using a trained third party to help you reach an agreement without going to court.

 For financial disputes, you also have the option of using private FDR (Financial Dispute Resolution).
 This is where you pay a very experienced family lawyer (frequently someone who also sits as a Judge) to act as a Private FDR Judge.
 The process is more informal than a court hearing and much less adversarial, so it’s more likely that a settlement will be reached.